Elegance and sophistication mean being comfortable with luxury and appreciate the finer things in life, including fine wine.

 These include Diemersdal Sauvignon Blanc, Beyerskloof Reserve Collection Pinotage and Pierre Jordaan Tranquille Blush.

-Rose and lighter-style Red Wines
+Rose Wines and Other Lighter-style Red Wines

 Rosé and lighter-style reds that can be chilled will gain more attention this season.
 Think Cinsault and Pinot Noir.